 The trail is very challenging.
-It’s gravel and is in dreadful condition, and requires strong nerves to negotiate it.
-The road is certainly breathtaking and it has a fearsome reputation.
+It’s unpaved and in dreadful condition, and requires strong nerves to negotiate it.
+The road to the refuge is certainly breathtaking and has a fearsome reputation.
 It's closed to vehicles.

 Pic: Oliver Lenze